ImperialCollegeLondon/EvoSim/src/evosim/electric_vehicles.rst

     3             NISSAN_LEAF
     4  VOLVO_XC90_TWIN_ENGINE

-Much as the chargers and sockets, the models a categorical array taking their values from :py:class:`evosim.electric_vehicles.Models`:
+Much as the chargers and sockets, the models are a categorical array taking their values from :py:class:`evosim.electric_vehicles.Models`:

 .. doctest:: EVs